vincentbernat/junos-mode/README.md

-# Mode for JunOS configuration files
+# Mode for Junos configuration files

-This features `junos-mode` a mode for editing JunOS-like files.
+This features `junos-mode` a mode for editing Junos-like files.

 There is currently no configuration knob.